unibeck/retro_state/README.md

 There are some things to be aware of when enabling these integrations:
 - Recorder
-  - This component stops the base HA recorder component and starts a new one with several additions.
+  - This integration stops the base HA recorder component and starts a new one with several additions.
-  During this switch there may be some events that are not captured and saved to the db.
+  During this switch there may be some events that are not captured and saved to the db
 - InfluxDB
+  - Waits up to 60 seconds for the base influxdb component to start.
+This is to ensure that the base component and retro_state integration are not running at the same time
-  - This component stops the base HA influxdb component and starts a new one with several additions.
+  - Stops the base HA influxdb component and starts a new one with several additions.
-  During this switch there may be some events that are not captured and saved to influxdb.
+  During this switch there may be some events that are not captured and saved to influxdb

 ## Historic Template Component